 We all love getting our latte on the weekends.
 It’s best to keep your dog out of it, since they are full of sugar and caffeine.
 Giving your dog coffee or coffee beans is a really terrible idea because of the caffeine.
 As a responsible dog owner, you should have a zero caffeine policy.
 Caffeine causes all sorts of problems for dogs.

-If your dog has already ingested a decent amount of coffee beans take a look at this helpful article from the Pet Poison Helpline.
+If your dog has already ingested a decent amount of coffee beans, call the veterinarian and take a look at this helpful article from the Pet Poison Helpline.

 Yes, dogs can eat pinto beans.
 They are full of fiber and are highly nutritious for the dog.
 Just like any other good bean, make sure to keep the amount that the dog eats low.
 If your dog has already gotten into the pinto beans, don’t sweat it.

-Make sure that the dog i fed cooked pinto beans only.
+Make sure that the dog is fed cooked pinto beans only.
 It would be better to avoid raw beans.

 Baked beans are a summertime tradition.
 Many recipes call for bacon (dog catnip), onions, sodium, garlic, and tons of sugar.
 Unfortunately, none of these items is really good for doggie.